MaterializeInc/materialize/doc/developer/design/20230126_designs_reviews.md

 It is something to consider in the future, but seems to be too heavyweight at the moment.
 Additionally, it would require tooling to enforce certain state transitions, which we don't have the capacity for at the moment.

-Notable example for RFC-style processes follow:
+Notable examples for RFC-style processes follow:
 * Rust's RFC process aims at creating high-quality designs, while giving authors the confidence that they get the attention they deserve.
   It is rather heavy-weight and has an own bot to ensure proper state transitions and to nag reviewers.
   We can learn from it that good guidance seems to result in better design.